-A group of UT graduate students is using sophisticated social media monitoring technology to scrutinize the presidential election and gain valuable insights into the mood of American voters.
+A group of UT graduate students used sophisticated social media monitoring technology to scrutinize the 2016 presidential election and gain valuable insights into the mood of American voters.

-The group is enrolled in the Political Communication Seminar, and their social laboratory is the Adam Brown Social Media Command Center in the College of Communication and Information.
+The group was enrolled in the Political Communication Seminar, and their social laboratory is the Adam Brown Social Media Command Center in the College of Communication and Information.

 The center is equipped with the same software used by Fortune 100 companies around the world to track their social media marketing efforts.